-Work carried out incorrectly may result in severe injuries and considerable damage to property.
+Work performed incorrectly may result in severe injury and considerable damage to property.

 - Ensure that the site is sufficiently cleared before commencing work - Ensure that the repair location is orderly and clean!
 Components and tools that are lying about or on top of each other are potential causes of accidents - If components have been removed, observe correct assembly procedures.
-Reinstall all fixing/fastening elements and observe the prescribed tightening torque for the screws - ♦ Chapter 11.1 "Tightening torque" on page 72 - Before placing the device back into operation, ensure that all work has been carried out and completed in compliance with the specifications and instructions in these Operating Instructions
+Reinstall all fixing/fastening elements and observe the prescribed tightening torque for the screws

+♦ Chapter 11.1 "Tightening torque" on page 70

+Before placing the device back into operation, ensure that all work has been performed and completed in compliance with the specifications and instructions in these Operating Instructions